Five Phases Of Calf Development

 - Measure your calves’ height and hip width to ensure their frame is growing adequately for their age.

 - Calf size does not indicate rumen function.
-Once calves are eating 1.2kg of a high starch meal for ten consecutive days then we can consider weaning.
+Once calves are eating 1.2kg of a high starch meal for ten consecutive days then weaning can be considered.

 - Once calves are weaned it is important to give an oral drench to provide protection against internal parasites.

-- As the calf's rumen isn’t fully developed, it cannot use all of the crude protein in pasture.
+- As calves rumens aren’t fully developed, they cannot use all of the crude protein (soluble protein) in pasture.
 It’s important to offer a 20% protein meal for as long as you can before changing to a 16% protein meal.
 Calves need to have been on pasture for approximately two weeks before changing to a 16% meal.

-- Calves need to gain on average 0.8kg/day every day until they come in to the herd as a 2-year old.
-If they don’t have enough metabolisable protein during the first 10 months of their life this will reduce their lifetime milk production and frame growth.
+- Calves need to gain on average 0.9kg/day every day until they come in to the herd as a 2 year old.
+If they don’t have enough metabolisable protein at any stage of their development, this will reduce their growth, mammary structure and therefore, lifetime milk production output.

 Consider: TopCalf® Formula 16